dylan-lang/zlib/documentation/source/zlib-binding.rst

 .. constant:: $z-mem-error

-   Returned if there was not enough memory.
+   There was not enough memory.

    :type: :drm:`<integer>`

 .. constant:: $z-buf-error

-   If no progress was possible or if there was not enough room in the output buffer when ``$z-finish`` is used.
+   No progress was possible or there was not enough room in the output buffer when ``$z-finish`` was used.

    :type: :drm:`<integer>`

 .. constant:: $z-version-error

-   Returned if the z library version is incompatible with the version assumed by the caller.
+   The z library version is incompatible with the version assumed by the caller.

    :type: :drm:`<integer>`